-End Points: Aloma Ave. at Hall Road/Howell Branch Rd.
-(Goldenrod) to Lake Druid Park (Orlando)
+End Points: Aloma Ave. at Hall Road (Goldenrod) to Lake Druid Park (Orlando)

 Surface: Asphalt, 12'

-Trailheads/Parking: Lake Druid Park, McCullough Road (behind Orlando Fashion Square); Cady Way Park (Winter Park); Goldenrod Park.
-(See map)
+Trailheads/Parking: Goldenrod Park, Cady Way Park (Winter Park), McCullough Road (behind Orlando Fashion Square), Lake Druid Park (See map)

 Nearby Points of Interest: City of Winter Park: Morse Museum featuring Tiffany art, Rollins College, Albin Polasek Sculpture Museum.
 City of Orlando: Orlando Museum of Art, Orlando Science Center

-The links to Orlando, Winter Park, Baldwin Park and Seminole County make this a "Destination" trail.
-At its northern end, the trail connects with the 23-mile Cross Seminole Trail, which connects to the 17-mile Seminole Wekiva Trail (part of the Florida Coast-to-Coast Trail).
+Links to Orlando, Winter Park, Baldwin Park and Seminole County make this a "Destination" trail.
+At its northeast end, the trail connects with the 23-mile Cross Seminole Trail, which connects to the 17-mile Seminole Wekiva Trail (part of the Florida Coast-to-Coast Trail).
 A future link will connect to the Little Econ Greenway.
-An on-road route to the Orlando Urban Trail has also been mapped out.
 The long straight-away bridge over SR 436 is a fun change-of-pace (and work-out) for us Florida flatlanders.
-A short spur connects the Cady Way Trail with the Lake Baldwin Trail - stop at Baldwin Park Village for food and drink.
+A one block spur connects to the Lake Baldwin Trail - stop at Baldwin Park Village for food and drink.

-Cady Way Trail starts at and connects to the Cross Seminole Trail where Aloma Avenue (SR426) crosses Hall Road/Howell Branch Road.
-From the start of the trail at Hall Road/Howell Branch is a short ride along Aloma Avenue to Goldenrod Park (parking, restrooms, water, playground, recreation center).
-Goldenrod Road and Palmetto Ave. are busy intersections, be careful crossing.
+The Cady Way Trail starts just across the road from the Cross Seminole Trail, where Aloma Avenue (SR 426) crosses Hall Road/Howell Branch Road.
+From the start of the trail at Hall Road/Howell Branch is a short ride paralleling Aloma Avenue to Goldenrod Park (parking, restrooms, water, playground, recreation center).
+Goldenrod Road and Palmetto Ave. are busy intersections.

-Three busy intersections are between Goldenrod Park and the SR436 bridge: Goldenrod Road, SR551, and Forsyth Road.
-This section of the trail is mostly past apartments and industrial area.
-MM 1.9 is located just as you reach the top of the 685' trail bridge spanning busy SR436.
+One busy intersection at Forsyth Rd. is between Palmetto Ave. and the SR 436 bridge.
+This section of the trail is mostly past apartments and an industrial area.
+MM 1.9 is located just as you reach the top of the 685' trail bridge.